 Skip to main content

-Practical Income Manual 2022.
+Practical manual for Income Tax 2022.

-4. Expenses of the owner of the activity
+4. Expenses of the activity owner

 Are included:

-Specialties in personal income tax for contributions to Mutual Provident Insurance Social of the businessman or professional himself
+Specialties in the Personal Income Tax of contributions to Mutual Insurance Societies Social of the entrepreneur or professional himself

 Regulations (Art.
-30.2.1 Law Personal Income Tax )
+30.2.1 Law IRPF )

-However, the amounts paid under insurance contracts concluded with social security mutual societies by professionals not integrated into the special Social Security regime for self-employed or self-employed workers are considered deductible expenses of the activity when, In order to comply with the obligation provided for in the fifteenth Additional Provision of Law 30/1995, of November 8, on the Regulation and Supervision of Private Insurance, they act as alternatives to the special Social Security regime, in the part that Its purpose is to cover contingencies covered by said special regime, with the limit of the maximum quota for common contingencies that is established in each financial year.
+However, amounts paid under insurance contracts entered into with mutual insurance companies by professionals not included in the special Social Security regime for self-employed workers or freelancers are considered deductible expenses of the activity when, for the purposes of complying with the obligation provided for in the Fifteenth Additional Provision of Law 30/1995, of November 8, on the Regulation and Supervision of Private Insurance, they act as alternatives to the special Social Security regime, in the part that aims to cover contingencies attended to by said special regime, with the limit of the maximum quota for common contingencies that is established in each financial year.

-In addition, it must be taken into account for the purposes of the limit of the maximum quota for common contingencies that is established in each financial year that, for 2022, article 106 of Law 22/2021 on General State Budgets for the year 2022, and the Order PCM/244/2022, of March 30, which develops the legal rules for Social Security contributions, unemployment, protection for cessation of activity, Salary Guarantee Fund and vocational training for the year 2022 ( BOE of March 31), establish a maximum limit of the contribution base of 4,139.40 euros per month and set a maximum contribution rate for common contingencies of 28.30 percent.
+Furthermore, for the purposes of the limit on the maximum contribution for common contingencies established in each financial year, it must be taken into account that, for 2022, article 106 of Law 22/2021 on the General State Budget for the year 2022, and Order PCM/244/2022, of March 30, which develops the legal regulations on Social Security contributions, unemployment, protection for cessation of activity, Wage Guarantee Fund and vocational training for the year 2022 ( BOE of March 31), establish a maximum limit for the contribution base of 4,139.40 euros per month and set a maximum contribution rate for common contingencies of 28.30 percent.
 Therefore, the maximum fee for common contingencies in 2022 is 14,057.40 euros [0.283 x (4,139.40 x 12)].

 Regulations: Art.
-30.2.5.c) Law Personal Income Tax
+30.2.5.c) Law Income Tax

 • That they are expenses of the taxpayer himself.